pixelworldai/comfyui-llm-node-for-amazon-bedrock/README.md

 }
 ```

-- AKSK (AccessKeySecretKey)
+### Option 3: AWS CLI Credentials

-You need to make sure the AKSK user has same policy as the IAM role described before.
 You can use the aws command tool to configure your credentials file:

 ```
 aws configure